froggey/Mezzano/doc/quickstart.md

 The default keymap is En-GB, use M-F12 to switch between En-GB, En-US, No-BK, PanCyr, German, and ES-ESP keymaps.
 Windows can be moved by dragging their titlebar or by holding the Alt key and dragging.

+# Global Shortcut Keys

+`M-F12`        Switch to the next keymap.

+`C-M-F12`      Switch to the previous keymap.

+`M-F11`        Print debugging information to the serial port.

+`M-F10`        Open a REPL.

+`C-M-F10`      Open a less featureful REPL.

-`M-Esc` will attempt to interrupt the thread associated with the current window.
+`M-Esc`        Attempt to interrupt the thread associated with the current window.

-This won't work if the thread is stuck in a tight loop or if the thread is blocked.
+`C-M-Esc`      Like `M-Esc`, but use `CERROR` instead of `BREAK`.

+`M-F1`         Force the compositor to redraw the whole screen.

+`M-F4`         Quit the current application.

+`C-M-F4`       Forcibly close the current window.

 # Line editing